NEWS AND PAST EVENTS

 Guido Santi

-We are saddened and diminished by the death of Guido Santi, a member of the Board of Directors of The Christopher Isherwood Foundation and the documentary filmmaker who, along with his wife Tina Mascara, created the prize-winning documentary film Chris & Don: A Love Story.
+In February 2019 we were saddened and diminished by the death of Guido Santi, a member of the Board of Directors of The Christopher Isherwood Foundation and the documentary filmmaker who, along with his wife Tina Mascara, created the prize-winning documentary film Chris & Don: A Love Story.

 Portrait of Guido Santi by Don Bachardy with an Italian notebook presented by a friend.
 Farmer’s Market Memorial Service, March 3, 2019.
 (Photo, Chris Freeman.)